Seng299Group/go-project-server/README.md

-### Windows
 On a Windows machine:

+- <b>First time</b>: Before starting the database,
+you must ensure that `C:\data\db` exists.
+Please manually create all required folders.

 1. Start the database by running `mongod.exe` on a command prompt.
 	- This ".exe" file is found in the MongoDB installation directory: `C:\Program Files\MongoDB\Server\3.2\bin`.

-	- <b>First time</b>: Before starting the database, you must ensure that `C:\data\db` exists.
-Please manually create all required folders.
+2. Before running our server, install all dependencies by running `npm install`.

-2. Start our server by running the `server.js` file.
+3. Start our server by running the `server.js` file.
-	- From a separate command prompt window, run `node server.js`
+	- From a separate command prompt window, run `node server.js` from the `go-project-server` folder.

-3. From a browser of your choice, browse `localhost:30154`
+4. From a browser of your choice, browse `localhost:30154`